AleoNet/ARCs/arc-0006/README.md

 program foo.aleo;
 ...
 constructor:
-    assert.eq owner <ADMIN_ADDRESS>; // You can add any number of admin addresses.
+    assert.eq program_owner <ADMIN_ADDRESS>; // You can add any number of admin addresses.
 ...
 ```